 - Disseminate the online training through employer and commodity groups, NIOSH agricultural safety and health programs, and Extension (includes eXtension).

-The online training will consist of three components: the Safety Guidelines for Hired Adolescent Farm Workers (SAGHAF), training addressing health behaviors (e.g., sleep, stress, substance use, and distracted behaviors), and policies that address health protection and health promotion.
-A well-established delivery platform with demonstrated effectiveness in agricultural populations will be utilized to present the training, enabling wide distribution of the training in both Spanish and English.
-A randomized-control trial will be used to evaluate the effectiveness of various components of the intervention.
-As part of an established coalition centered on agricultural youth, the National Children’s Center can ensure that the training will be successfully translated from a research tool into a widely available training program for employers and supervisors of agricultural youth.
+The online training consists of three components: Safety Guidelines for Hired Adolescent Farm Workers (SAGHAF), training addressing health behaviors (e.g., sleep, stress, substance use, and distracted behaviors), and policies that address health protection and health promotion.
+Training materials were developed in both Spanish and English.
+An efficacy trial was used to evaluate the effectiveness of the online training.
+In addition to the online training, classroom exercises, training materials, and short videos are freely available.